Scifabric/pybossa/doc/customizing.rst

 Enabling pro user features
 ==========================

-Since version v1.2.2 PyBossa allows making available to all the users certain features that were before reserved to pro users.
+Since version v1.2.2 PYBOSSA allows making available to all the users certain features that were before reserved to pro users.

 Just locate them in the settings_local.py file.
 By default, they look like::